 You might be wondering,” All of this sounds great, but where and how do I use embedded analytics exactly?”

-The application of embedded analytics is widespread, and it simmers down to three places:
+The application of embedded analytics is widespread, and it simmers down to three places: internal data transformation, SaaS empowered embedding, and product websites.

 Embedded analytics can greatly serve your internal operations— such as your CRM, operations, HR, IT, Finance, etc. Teams employing these will gain a more insightful approach to interacting with data from your business.
 This distributes data insights across the organization and can be a great step toward a data-driven culture fostering data-based decision-making.